lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 Let's start with policies, as those are the easiest to conceptualise.

-It's just one file, and you want the content of those files to become policies in Vault.
+It's just one file, and you want the content of each of those files to become policies in Vault.

 ```
 #